StuartMcleanOne/Tag-Genius/README.md

 ### Phase 8: Fulfilling the "Conversation History" MVP Requirement
 To meet the final MVP requirement, a user-centric "Job Archiving" feature was designed and implemented.
 This feature interprets "Conversation History" as a tangible "before and after" snapshot of each processing job.
 The backend was updated to save unique, timestamped copies of both the input and output XML files, and the `processing_log` database table was modified to store the paths to this archive.
 A new API endpoint was created to allow the user to download these paired files as a `.zip` package, providing a robust rollback and comparison capability.

+### Phase 9: The Data-Driven Calibration Sprint

+With the core features in place, the project entered its final and most crucial stage before the MVP could be considered complete: **AI calibration**.
+While the initial energy scores were functional, they lacked the precision needed for a professional tool.
+A systematic, data-driven approach was required to refine the AI's performance and ensure the results were genuinely useful for a DJ.

+To achieve this, a three-step iterative process was established:

+1.  **Creating a "Ground Truth":** A small, diverse playlist of electronic music was manually rated by the user to create a "ground truth" dataset.
+This served as an expert's "answer key" against which the AI's performance could be quantitatively measured.

+2.  **Quantitative Analysis:** A custom Python script (`comparison_ratings.py`) was developed to compare the AI's ratings against the ground truth.
+This tool provided clear, immediate feedback on the model's accuracy, including metrics like **"Exact Match %"** and **"Average Difference"** in stars.

+3.  **Iterative Prompt Engineering:** The initial test revealed a clear "compression" bias—the AI was hesitant to use the low (1-2) and high (9-10) ends of the scale.
+Based on this data, the AI prompt was refined over two major cycles, with each change targeting a specific, observed weakness in the model's output.

+This process was a clear success.
+After the final prompt adjustment, the model's performance improved dramatically. **Exact matches increased from an initial 33% to over 52%, and the average difference fell to just 0.81 stars.** This marked the successful conclusion of the calibration sprint, resulting in a significantly more accurate and reliable model ready for the MVP.

+---
+### Phase 10: Enhancing the Development Workflow

+During the intensive testing and calibration phase, a repetitive and error-prone task was identified: the need to constantly reset the database to ensure clean test runs.
+To solve this and improve the developer experience, a new tool was added directly into the application's command-line interface.

+A new Flask CLI command, **`flask drop-tables`**, was created to programmatically delete all tables from the database.
+This was then combined with the existing `flask init-db` command into a single, one-line terminal command (`flask drop-tables && flask init-db`) to provide a complete, one-step reset of the development environment.
+This automated a crucial part of the testing workflow, increasing speed and reducing the potential for user error during a critical development phase.

 ## Future Improvements (Roadmap)